shashotoNur/task-tracker/readme.md

 - **Task Management:** Create, delete, edit, and list tasks effortlessly.
 - **Time Tracking:** Track time invested in each task.
-- **Performance Evaluation:** Evaluate task performances on a daily or overall basis.
+- **Daily Tasks Evaluation:** Evaluate task performances and time invested on a daily or overall basis.

 ## License